Diet plays an important role in

 Candida

-(genus of yeast that responsible for yeast infections in
+(genus of the yeast responsible for yeast infections in

 parts of the body (vagina, mouth and intestines), along